maxfrischknecht/Vuejs-Sandbox/15-vuex/README.md

 ```

 ## Using Actions + Mutations (Asynchronous Tasks)

+**It is best practive to always use actions before making mutations**

 The asynchronous part of the task is done by the Action, and only after finishing the task, the Action *commits* the change to the Mutation.